logaretm/vee-validate/docs/content/tutorials/basics.md

 npm install vee-validate
 ```

-4. Cleanup the contents of `App.vue` so it contains an empty template, it should look like the following:
+3. Cleanup the contents of `App.vue`, it should look like the following:

 ```vue
 <template>